00:00:00:00 - 00:00:31:12

 00:16:16:21 - 00:16:36:15

-This is always everyone's favorite question, isn't it?
+This is always everyone's favourite question, isn't it?
 And look, yes, there is.
 Let's talk about the legal ways that you can.
 Of course.
 I always mean legal ways.
 Yes, legal way.
 So there's definitely a few avenues you can explore.
 But if you're listening right now with pen and paper hoping I'm going to reveal how to know niches off a huge tax refund.

 00:16:36:15 - 00:17:06:11